MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 | sched_flt_time  | actual_flt_time  | security_delay              |
 | wheels_up_time  |   taxi_out_time  | late_ac_arrival_delay       |

+Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with column relationships.
+The SQL queries used to inspect and perform quality checks can be found HERE (HYPERLINK)
-The analysis is only considering flights that have successfully taken off.
+ALL THIS NEXT PART WILL GO IN THE SECTION MENTIONED ABOVE The analysis is only considering flights that have successfully taken off.
 All flights with an `actual_flight_time = 0` OR `taxi_out_time = 0` OR `tail_number IS NULL` have been removed (count of 32074 out of 1.5 million) to consider only the flights that operated under routine conditions.
 The .CSVs in the repository will still include these flights.

 Flights that have been removed include: